nokia-wroclaw/competition-cpp-parallel-indexing/README.md

 - everything under Impl/ directory (both creating new files and modifying existing ones).
 - CMakeLists.txt: adding new files, extending compilation and linking flags.
 - Impl/* contains example implementation (terrible performance, but working).

-Additional info:
-- there are 8 readers and 2 writers threads

 How to:
 - run cmake: in build dir 'cmake <path_to_cmakelist.txt> [-G Ninja]' (you can try ninja instead of make)